ThanosTrai/booklibapp-project-angular/README.md

-# Book Library Application - Front End
+# Book Library Frontend - Educational Project

-This repository hosts the front-end part of the Book Library application.
-The front-end is built using Angular and Typescript and is intended to work in conjunction with the Java Spring Boot back-end which can be found in a separate repository.
+This repository hosts the front-end code of the Book Library application.
+This project is built using Angular and Typescript and is intended primarily for educational purposes.
+It is designed to work in conjuction with a Java Spring Boot back-end.

 ## Related Repository
 **Back-end (Java Spring Boot):** [Book Library Back-End Repository](https://github.com/ThanosTrai/booklibapp-project-springboot)<br>